all-rit/ALL/README.md

             - [x] Show hint if hint is available
             - [x] Collapse itself after 3 seconds of being open
             - [x] Collapse itself after every round
+         - [ ] Add a thinking indicator lasting a second, then displaying a hint or nothing.
       - [x] Sound
          - [x] Enable/disable functionality
          - [x] Cannot enable/disable after the game is started